 Use this printable Kentucky State Symbols Bingo game to introduce or review interesting facts about Kentucky.
 This set includes six boards!

-This printable bingo game is a fun activity to add to your state studies.
+This free printable bingo game is a fun activity to add to your state studies.
 It’s a good way to have students review the state symbols of Kentucky.
 The best part is that this activity is print-and-go!

 Kentucky State Symbols Bingo